 Pack Monadnock is also located in Peterborough and offers a short hike with a beautiful view at the top.
 This small mountain only takes an hour or so to hike up, but still offers a beautiful view of the Monadnock Region.
 For those interested in biking, there is one main bike path that runs through Peterborough, bringing you through downtown, along residential streets, and eventually through the woods.
 Biking along this path is another great way to spend the morning or afternoon.

 Communities Surrounding Peterborough, NH

-If you venture beyond Peterborough’s boarders to neighboring towns you will find more spots for hiking and kayaking.
-Mount Monadnock, which is located on the boarder of Dublin and Jaffery, NH, is an amazing hike.
-Over 125,000 hikers hike it each year, likely because of the beautiful, 360 degree view at the top.
+If you venture beyond Peterborough’s borders to neighboring towns you will find more spots for hiking and kayaking.
+Mount Monadnock, which is located on the border of Dublin and Jaffery, NH, is an amazing hike.
+Over 125,000 hikers hike it each year, likely because of the beautiful, 360-degree view at the top.
 The hike takes about four hours round trip.
 Though some spots along the trail may be challenging due to rocky terrain and a steep incline, it is still doable for families with older children.
 Mount Monadnock is one of the most popular attractions the Monadnock Region has to offer and is easily one of my favorite hiking spots.